Maugeais/goppa/README.md

 ## Roadmap

 - [ ] Adding full description of the modules
-- [ ] Optimising the code
+- [ ] Implementing FFT arithmetic for multiplication of polynomials
-- [ ] Writting the documentation explainning teh theory
+- [ ] Writting the documentation explainning the theory

 See the [open issues](https://github.com/Maugeais/goppa/issues) for a full list of proposed features (and known issues).